JackMcKew/jackmckew.dev/drafts/2020/intro-to-kubernetes/intro-to-kubernetes.md

 - Ingress
 - LoadBalancer

 NodePort services allow us to expose a container to the outside network (only for development purposes).
+We can use selectors and labels to be the equivalent of our service names in docker-compose.